baoduy/hbd.astro-paper/src/content/blog/az-03-pulumi-private-ask-credential-log-management.md

 };
 ```

-### Key Components:

-1. **Key Vault Creation**:

-   - The module defines a default export function that accepts a `name` for the Key Vault and configuration options, particularly:
-     - `retentionInDays`: The number of days for which deleted secrets will be retained (defaults to 7 days).
-     - `rsGroup`: The Azure Resource Group where the Key Vault will reside.

-2. **Vault Configuration**:

-   - The Key Vault is configured with several key properties:
-     - `softDeleteRetentionInDays`: Specifies how long deleted items (secrets, keys, etc.) are retained (between 7 to 90 days).
-     - `enableRbacAuthorization`: Enables RBAC (role-based access control) for the vault, requiring authentication through Azure AD.
-     - `enabledForDeployment`, `enabledForDiskEncryption`: These are additional configuration options for allowing deployment and disk encryption using the vault.

-3. **Azure AD Groups**:

-   - Two Azure AD groups are created to manage access to the Key Vault:
-     - A **Read-Only Group** for read-only access to the Key Vault.
-     - A **Write Group** for write access to the Key Vault.
-   - Each group has a distinct `displayName` indicating whether it has read-only or write permissions.

-4. **Role Assignments**:
-   - Although not fully displayed, the script is designed to assign roles to the AD groups for managing Key Vault access, using a combination of Azure roles for reading secrets, keys, and certificates.

-### The `Log` module
+### The `Log` Module

-This set of modules is designed to provision and manage an Azure Log Analytics workspace, an Application Insights instance, and optionally integrate with an Azure Key Vault for secret storing.
+This module provisions an Azure Log Analytics workspace and an Application Insights instance.
+Optionally, it integrates with an Azure Key Vault for storing secrets.

-It supports logging and monitoring of web applications, while securely storing instrumentation keys and connection strings in Key Vault.
+**Key Components:**

-1. **Workspace.ts**:
+1. **Workspace Setup**

-   - This module sets up an **Azure Log Analytics Workspace**.
-   - The workspace is configured with:
-     - `dailyQuotaGb`: The daily data ingestion quota, set to 0.1 GB (100 MB) by default, which can be adjusted based on the environment.
+   - **Log Analytics Workspace**: We create a workspace configured with a daily data ingestion quota, which can be adjusted based on the environment.
-     - `sku`: The pricing tier for the workspace (defaults to `PerGB2018`).
-   - The workspace is also configured to purge data after 30 days.
+   - **Retention Policies**: Data is purged automatically after 30 days to manage storage costs and comply with data retention policies.

 ```typescript
 import * as azure from "@pulumi/azure-native";